Microsoft 365 Copilot security: Protecting your data and users

 For more details on Microsoft Entra licensing options, visit Microsoft’s official documentation.
 To learn how to set up Conditional Access policies for enforcing MFA based on user risk, location, and device compliance, check out Microsoft’s tutorial on securing user sign-in events.

-Leveraging third-party tools for enhanced governance
+Leveraging third-party tools for enhanced management

 - Monitor and manage oversharing and guest access to keep your environment secure.